phlay/pspka/README.md

-To solve these problems i recommend to use a combination of classical password hashes (or KDF) and a modern elliptic curve signature scheme: The PSPKA scheme uses a KDF, like PBKDF2 or Argon2i, to derive a 256bit EdDSA (see [2]) secret key from the users identity and password and then calculates the corresponding EdDSA public key.
+To solve these problems i recommend to use a combination of classical password hashes (or KDF) and a modern elliptic curve signature scheme: The PSPKA scheme uses a KDF, like PBKDF2 or Argon2i, to derive a 256bit [EdDSA](https://en.wikipedia.org/wiki/EdDSA) secret key from the users identity and password and then calculates the corresponding EdDSA public key.
 This public key together with the KDF parameters (like salt and iteration count) are used as password hash.

 If the user wants to authorize later a public-key challenge-response method is
 used: The server sends a random challenge (including KDF parameters) and the